cycloidio/approval-resource/README.md

 # approval-resource

-The approval resource copy the pool-resource but is backed by dynamodb on AWS.
+The approval resource copies the pool-resource but is backed by dynamodb on AWS.
-There is no "pool" of random lock to acquire like the pool-resource do, but the resource create on the fly a lock with a lockname until this one is released.
+There is no "pool" of random lock to acquire like the pool-resource does, but the resource creates on the fly a lock with a lockname until this one is released.

-This resource add a feature to let an external user approve or reject a step.
-For example, if you want an user validation between the job `test1` and `test2`, then you should use this resource.
+This resource adds a feature to let an external user approve or reject a step.
+For example, if you want a user validation between the job `test1` and `test2`, then you should use this resource.

 ## IAM configuration